Impact Of Hurricane Harvey To The Houston Real Estate Market

 Our heart goes out to everyone affected by Hurricane Harvey.
 If you or your family experienced flooding, please read these Hurricane Harvey Resources & Clean Up Tips.

 If you’re a real estate investor or are considering a purchase now, please keep reading.
-We’ve received over 30 inquiries about this topic in the last several days and have tried to provide a comprehensive overview below.
+We’ve received a lot of inquiries about this topic and have tried to provide a comprehensive overview below.

 We have a database of over 100 neighborborhoods and 115 condos in Houston.
 We have been working with other agents of the Houston Properties Team to actively map out specific subdivisions and buildings that did well (and those that did poorly).
 We have listed the areas and buildings that were largely unaffected by flooding below.